What is essential? Retailers face confusion over government rules on store closings

 The organization, together with the National Retail Federation, sent a letter to the National Governors Association and the U.S. Conference of Mayors, urging them to provide clarity around “essential” and “non-essential” businesses.

-Dodge, whose group counts Walmart, Target, Best Buy, Home Depot, Lowe’s and Dollar General among its members, said many retailers have a sense of whether they are essential or not and that is already guiding their decision to either remain open or close.
+Dodge, whose group counts Walmart, Target, Best Buy, Home Depot (HD.N), Lowe’s (LOW.N) and Dollar General (DG.N) among its members, said many retailers have a sense of whether they are essential or not and that is already guiding their decision to either remain open or close.

 But in the case of hotels, it is not so clear.